harbingerofme/DebugToolkit/README.md

 * **spawn_body** - Spawns a CharacterBody with no AI, inventory, or team alliance: `spawn_body {body}`
 * **change_team** - Change a player's team. `change_team {team} *[player:<self>]`.

+Profile Commands:

+* **prevent_profile_writing** - Prevent saving the user profile to avoid bogus data.
+Enable before doing something and keep it until the end of the session. `prevent_profile_writing [flag (0|1)]`.
+If no argument is supplied, prints the current state.
+Disabled by default.

 Cheat Commands:

 * **no_enemies** - Toggles enemy spawns.